Click for ALL Cryolipolysis clinics in the UK & Ireland registered and verified by Consulting Room.

 Narrow down your search for your local area.

-Cryolipolysis is a non-invasive fat removal procedure.
-It may also be known as CoolSculpting, which is a trademark of Zeltiq Aesthetics Ltd. It is the cooling of subcutaneous fat cells, which induces lipolysis, the breaking down of the fat cells, without damaging any of the surrounding tissues or the skin.
+Cryolipolysis is a non-invasive fat removal procedure, often marketed as fat freezing.
+It is the cooling of subcutaneous fat cells, which induces lipolysis, the breaking down of the fat cells, without damaging any of the surrounding tissues or the skin.
 Cryolipolysis works to reduce fat in specific areas of the body and is most commonly used on the stomach and back.
+It was originally pioneered through a treatment known as CoolSculpting, which is a trademark of Zeltiq Aesthetics Ltd. Other similar treatments are available using devices such as CoolTech, LipoGlaze, 3D-lipo, LipoContrast and ProShock ICE.
 Cryolipolysis is not a permanent solution to fat loss; whilst it can reduce fat cells that are already present, it cannot prevent remaining fat cells from increasing in size so individuals will have to maintain their fat loss either through a combination of diet and exercise or further cryolipolysis procedures.
 There is hardly any recovery time or any side effects associated with cryolipolysis.
 Following the procedure, the fat breaks down over a period of two to four months, resulting in fat loss that appears entirely natural.
-Cryolipolysis can cost between £600-£800 per small area treated or up to £1,400 for a larger area.
+Cryolipolysis costs will depend on the device used and the number of areas treated.

 The 3D-lipo system combines hand pieces for cryolipolysis, radiofrequency, cavitation, dermology and shockwave therapy to achieve skin tightening, cellulite reduction and body contouring.